wingsuit-designsystem/wingsuit/docs/src/pages/configurations/custom-webpack-config/index.md

   }
 }
 ```
-If you want to alter the final config, use the `webpackFinal hook`.
+If you want to alter the final config, use the `webpackFinal hook`:

 ```js
 module.exports = {